navi0105/LyricAlignment/dataset_preprocessing/readme.md

 `target_dir`: The directory to the audio files.
 The song_path will be ``str(Path(target_dir).joinpath(song_id))``, where ``song_id`` is the song_id attribute of each data sample.
 Make sure that this leads to the correct absolute path of the corresponding audio.

-As a reminder, to reproduce our experiments (not ablation studies), you need 3 JSON files (SNR=0, -5, -10) for the training and validation set of Opencpop, 1 JSON file (without data augmentation) for Opencpop's test set, 1 JSON file (without data augmentation) for the MIR-1k dataset.
+As a reminder, to reproduce our experiments (exclude ablation studies), you need 3 JSON files (augmented with SNR=0, -5, -10, and use HT Demucs to extract vocals) for the training and validation set of Opencpop, 1 JSON file (without data augmentation) for Opencpop's test set, 1 JSON file (without data augmentation, and use HT Demucs to extract vocals) for the MIR-1k dataset.

 **That's it :)**